-- A diet high in processed and high carb/high sugar foods.
-Read more here to find out if you’ve been overeating sugar
+- A diet high in processed and high carb/high sugar foods (find out if you’ve been overeating sugar here!)

 Insulin Resistance and Diabetes

-Insulin resistance can be temporary or chronic.
-Over time, chronic insulin resistance can develop into prediabetes and (without interventions to help improve this condition), eventually may lead to type 2 diabetes.
+Over time, insulin resistance can develop into prediabetes and (without interventions to help improve this condition), eventually, may lead to type 2 diabetes.
 There is a strong link between insulin resistance and diabetes development, and most people with type 2 diabetes will also have some level of insulin resistance.